esauerbo/data-structures/README.md

-# linked-list-stack
+# Data Structures
-An implementation of stack using linked list.
+A series of python implementations of various data structures.

+Table of contents:
+  Linked List